GildedPleb/hab-guide/src/pages/poc.md

 - **Geographic Location:** Because this node is designed with a Hydra Option in mind, it has the ability to be geographically dispersed.
 As pictured, this is obviously not employed.
-But hey, it makes the pictures better!
+But it does make the pictures better!
 A first order roadmap item is to get a node host in the cloud, which would remove this SPF.
 - **Router:** The router used for this node (a pfSense box) gives many options for removing SPFs in internet provider, VPNs, and micro-geo.
 However, only one